anukaal/BANDIT/README.md

 After that To submit this password for the next level using echo command follwed by the above password and nc -v localhost 30000

      PASSWORD : BfMYroe26WYalil77FoDi9qh59eK5xNr

+Level 15 to 16:

+The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption.
+Using echo BfMYroe26WYalil77FoDi9qh59eK5xNr | openssl s_client -quiet -connect localhost:30001 we can find the password of the next level

+     PASSWORD : cluFn7wTiGryunymYOu4RcffSxQluehd